 The panel has considered carefully whether Mr Ungureanu's fitness to practise remains impaired.
-Whilst there is no statutory definition of fitness to practise, the NMC has defined fitness to practise as a registrant's suitability to remain on the register without restriction.
+Whilst there is no statutory definition of fitness to practise, the NMC has defined fitness to practise as a registrant's suitability to practise kindly, safely and professionally.
 In considering this case, the panel has carried out a comprehensive review of the order in light of the current circumstances.
 Whilst it has noted the decision of the last panel, this panel has exercised its own judgement as to current impairment.

-The panel has had regard to documentation contained in the NMC bundle.
+The panel has had regard to all of the documentation before it, including the NMC bundle.